BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on Classification of Own Funds.pdf.md

 full flexibility.
-The Guidelines make it clear that the use of dividend stoppers, capping or restricting the level or amount of distributions to be made on the item referred to in Article 69(a)(i) of Commission Delegated Regulation 2015/35, in any own-fund item, regardless of the tier, that would prevent payment on Tier 1 items is prohibited as they could discourage new providers of own funds and thus represent a hindrance to recapitalisation.
+The Guidelines make it clear that the use of dividend stoppers, capping or restricting the level or amount of distributions to be made on the item referred to in Article 69(a)(i) of Commission Delegated Regulation, in any own-fund item, regardless of the tier, that would prevent payment on Tier 1 items is prohibited as they could discourage new providers of own funds and thus represent a hindrance to recapitalisation.